(VVT) Variable Valve Timing, is a 2-stage, hydraulically controlled cam phasing system.

-Visualize this as a hollow, enclosed gear inside; which two star-shaped gears are placed, one inside the other.
-The outer gear is the camshaft gear’s connection; to the belt or chain that drives it.
+Visualize this as a hollow, enclosed gear inside; where two star-shaped gears are placed, one inside the other.
+The outer gear, is the camshaft gear’s connection; to the belt or chain that drives it.
 The inner gear, connects to the camshaft itself.
 Normally, the two are meshed together, cog against cog, and turn at the same rate.

 (VVT) Variable Valve Timing Basically Comes In Two Types:

 - Single – (VVT) – Continuously varies the timing, of the intake camshaft.

 - Dual – (VVT) – Continuously varies the timing, of the intake and exhaust camshaft.

 So, the dual (VVT) system, helps the engine “inhale” and “exhale” more efficiently.
 Therefore, by continuously adjusting the timing of the intake and exhaust valves; to help improve power, fuel efficiency and exhaust emissions.

 Furthermore, Dual (VVT) Helps To Provide: